cracksalad/i18n-php/README.md

 This library depends on [php-gettext/Gettext](https://github.com/php-gettext/Gettext) and is inspired by [delight-im/PHP-I18N](https://github.com/delight-im/PHP-I18N) as well as [gettext](https://www.php.net/manual/en/function.gettext).

-The main difference to delight-im/PHP-I18N is that this library does not use `gettext()` and `setlocale()` but instead is stateless and thereby supports independent (concurrent) request handling as it is done with [PSR-15: HTTP Handlers](https://www.php-fig.org/psr/psr-15/) and [OpenSwoole](https://openswoole.com/).
+Although this library is mainly compatible with delight-im/PHP-I18N, there are some differences.
+The main difference is that this library does not use `gettext()` and `setlocale()` but instead is stateless and thereby supports independent (concurrent) request handling as it is done with [PSR-15: HTTP Handlers](https://www.php-fig.org/psr/psr-15/) and [OpenSwoole](https://openswoole.com/).
+Another difference is that this library does not try to detect the users language based on the domain and path of the current URL or on some cookie.

 ## Installation